Techtonica/curriculum/pair-programming/week-7/react-express-app/react-expressjs.md

 `leaving off the -y will allow you to manually enter that information `

-To use ES6 import in node.js, add "type": "module" in your `package.json` file.
-For more information checkout [nodejs doc](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)
+To use ES6 import in node.js, add `"type": "module"` in your `package.json` file.
+For more information checkout [Node.js docs](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)

 ```json
 {